Richmond Swims is a community group run in cooperation with Richmond Friends of Recreation

 Over the years, the masonry building deteriorated, the hollow-clay-tile walls cracking after 76 years of deferred maintenance.
 Richmond Friends of Recreation (RFR) was organized in 1979 as a non-profit organization with the purpose of supporting community recreation programs, spearheaded a major rehabilitation of the pool equipment and repainting of the structure.
 The Plunge was further damaged in the 1989 Loma Prieta earthquake.
 City voters rejected a bond measure to reinforce it in 1997.
 In November 1997, the City Council realized they did not have the funds to retrofit the building and determined they had no option but to close the Plunge permanently.
 However, even though it was unsafe, people were allowed to swim in it until August 2001, although they had to pass “Swim at your own risk” signs.

-Richmond Friends of Recreation established a “Save the Richmond Plunge Trust” under its tax-exempt status and has raised over $154,000 in cash and in excess of $40,000 in kind donations from local business owners.
-It has committed to an ambitious campaign of appeals to corporations, foundations, and individuals and a calendar of community events to recruit workers and raise funds.
+Richmond Friends of Recreation established a “Save the Richmond Plunge Trust” under its tax-exempt status and raised over $154,000 in cash and in excess of $40,000 in kind donations from local business owners to renovate the Plunge.
+Through the efforts of RFR, the Plunge opened again in 2010